telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 </script>
 ```

-### MultiSelects Throw Exceptions
+### MultiSelect Throws Exception

-MultiSelect widgets sometimes throw an exception stating that it cannot `get length from undefined` (or similar).
-The most common reason for such an error is that the field set to the `k-ng-model` directive is `undefined`.
+The Kendo UI MultiSelect widget sometimes throws an exception stating that it cannot `get length from undefined` (or similar).
+Check whether the field set to the `k-ng-model` directive is `undefined`, because this is one of the most frequent reasons for such behavior.

 The example below demonstrates an incorrect definition of the `k-ng-model` field.